rehierl/abstract-properties/06-0-category-theory/0-0-readme.md

 Note that the content in this chapter reflects my level of understanding of Category Theory (CT).
-At this point, that understanding can unfortunately only be summarized as a simple general impression.
-The following will barely scratch the surface of CT.
+At this point, that understanding can unfortunately only be summarized as some general first impression.
+The following content will thus barely scratch the surface of CT.
 Because of that, the following must be taken with a grain of salt .. a lot of salt.

-Note that, despite my lack of understanding of CT, the visualizations used in CT allow to provide visual summaries of transformation processes (as discussed shortly) from one class of objects to another class of objects.
+Note that, despite my lack of understanding of CT, the visualizations used in CT allow to provide visual summaries of transformation processes (as introduced below) from one class of objects to another class of objects.
 The focus of this chapter is therefore to provide an introduction to these visualizations.

 <!-- ======================================================================= -->